-The Club owns an apartment house in Helsinki where it has retained the three upper floors and some basement premises for its own use.
+The Club owns a real estate in Helsinki where it has retained the three upper floors and some basement premises for its own use.
 The floors from one to four have been rented out for business purposes.

 Many Club rooms are suitable for small group gatherings.

 Similar individually furnished, comfortable rooms cannot be found in other restaurants in Helsinki.

 The Club entrance and the premises for festivals are located on the fifth floor where the kitchen and a bar can also be found.
 In the main hall there is room for approximately a hundred persons.
 Right next to it are the Bank room for 20 persons and the Pohjola room for 30 persons.

-The sixth floor contains the following rooms: Helsinki Room for approximately 30 persons, the Club Library, open only for members, the Club Living Room for 24 persons and the Billiards Hall with carom, pool and snooker tables, both for the Club members only.
+The sixth floor contains the following rooms: Hermanni cabinet for approximately 30 persons, the Club library, open only for members, the Club drawing-room for 24 persons and the billiards room with carom, pool and snooker tables, both for the Club members and their male guests only.